Radio networks are used for communication between mobile and/or portable stations, possibly via base stations by means of voice or data transmission.

 • Beepers used in hospitals.

 In order to use these communication systems without any interference, a specific frequency needs to be assigned to each user.
 Therefore, it is necessary to apply for a licence at BIPT.
+The legal framework is provided by the Electronic Communications Act of 13 June 2005 and the Royal Decree of 18 December 2009 on private radio communications and rights of use for fixed networks and trunked networks.

 In order to allow the technical characteristics to be checked on the spot, the licence has to be kept where the radio is used.